Northern Regional College provides a wide range of courses for adults in the community.

 Community Access to Lifelong Learning (CALL) Project

-This project is funded by the Department for Social Development.
+This project is funded by the Department for Communities.
 The programme will provide a range of innovative and exciting activities, free of charge to participants, to engage the wider communities of the Neighbourhood Renewal Areas of Ballyclare and Ballymena (Ballee, Ballykeel, Harryville).
 The College will provide learning/taster sessions which will be shaped by the needs of the young people (16+) involved and also offer a range of community based activities and classes for other residents, such as healthy eating, how to use the internet and arts and crafts.
 For further information, contact Arlene Watson.

 The Empower Project